clary045/Apple-and-Orange-Grading-Using-SVM/README.md

 2. Training SVM model
 3. Evaluating SVM classifier model
 4. Saving SVM train model
-5. testing the saved model in realtime using raspberry pi camera
+5. testing the SVM saved model in realtime using raspberry pi camera

 For more infor on this contact me on my email : clarida045@gmail.com